HenningTimm/rust-tab-hash/README.md

 }
 ```

-To reprocude hashes, save the table used by the hash function and save it.
+To reproduce hashes, save the table used by the hash function.
 The function can be recreated using the `with_table` constructor.

 ```rust